ouya/docs/unreal.md

 3. Did you add a `Camera` to your scene and set a default `Level`?

 4. Did you install the specific version of the Tegra Android Development Pack?
-A specific version of TADP needs to be installed which is found in the `Engine\Extras\Android\tadp-2.0r8-windows.exe` folder.
+A specific version of TADP needs to be installed which is found in the `Engine\Extras\Android\` folder.

 ## Resources